-Command and control type of regulation and carbon tax rates do not change with the (macro) economic situation.
+Command-and-control type of regulation and carbon tax rates do not change with the (macro) economic situation.
 This is different, however, for ETS.
 Demand for emission allowances declines when economic activity contracts and thus the price for such allowances declines as well.
 This means that allowances are cheaper, and it is easier for companies in economically difficult times to meet their compliance obligations.
 This is generally deemed to be desirable.
 Under a cap-and-trade emissions trading system the environmental effectiveness is safeguarded.
 The depleted allowance price, however, reduces the investment incentives for green technology and thus impedes the climate transition of the economy, thus impacting the long-term effectives of the climate change policy.
 Here other instruments can be used in addition to reinforce the attainment of all climate policy targets.
 An example from the EU experience will show this point.

 The European climate policy consists of three pillars: energy efficiency, emissions trading and renewable energy.
 The flagship of the policy instrument mix is the EU ETS.
 Its allowance prices should in effect drive investments in renewable energy and energy efficiency.
-The EU ETS started with a learning by doing phase.
-Since the allowance price is determined by demand and supply, forecasting allowance prices was at that stage inherently difficult but the European Commission suggested that it would be around 30 Euros per ton of CO2 equivalent.
-Market actors were also convinced that the market was short, i.e. that supply of emission allowances was limited, and market prices quickly approached 27 Euros per ton of CO2.
+The EU ETS started with a learning-by-doing phase.
+Since the allowance price is determined by demand and supply, forecasting allowance prices was at that stage inherently difficult, but the European Commission suggested that it would be around 30 Euros per ton of $CO_2$ equivalent.
+Market actors were also convinced that the market was short, i.e. that supply of emission allowances was limited, and market prices quickly approached 27 Euros per ton of $CO_2$ .
 Following the first words of caution of the European Commission that the market was long, the allowance prices halved by May 2006 and by October of the same year were at around 10 Euro cents.
 There was thus an over allocation of emission allowances that some national governments have been affording covered entities.
-Since the first trading phase was presented from the beginning as a 'learning by doing' phase, and actual emissions data was available to re-calibrate the emissions trading system, trust in the EU ETS persisted and allowance prices for the second trading phase increased initially towards 30 Euros.
+Since the first trading phase was presented from the beginning as a 'learning-by-doing' phase, and actual emissions data was available to re-calibrate the emissions trading system, trust in the EU ETS persisted and allowance prices for the second trading phase increased initially towards 30 Euros.

 By end of 2007 the global economic downturn of the Great Depression (2007-2009) had taken hold of the European Union and economic activity declined.
 By the time the economic crisis unfolded its full impact, the rules for the 2009 reform preparing the third trading phase (2012-2020) had already been drafted.
 This effectively obstructed the taking of swift responses to the excess supply situation that emerged as a result of the declining economic activity.
-Naturally allowance prices fell again (to 3.5 Euros in 2013) as it became apparent that there were too many allowances available for purchase, rendering the market long until 2023-2024.
-Given that the EU ETS was designed as a cap and trade system, it did not impair the realization of the Union's short term EU ETS climate emissions targets.
-These were realized, at lower costs.
-The transition of the economy did, however, not take place and the transition in flanking policy fields of energy efficiency and renewable energy did not materialize as it was hoped.
-Covered industries did not decarbonize and renewable energy transition and energy efficiency policies were lagging behind.
+Naturally allowance prices fell again (to 3.5 Euros in 2013), as it became apparent that there were too many allowances available for purchase, rendering the market long until 2023-2024.
+Given that the EU ETS was designed as a cap-and-trade system, it did not impair the realization of the Union's short term EU ETS climate emissions targets.